By Molly Patrick

 He had been drinking Ensure when we got here, and he would get sick every time he drank it.
 I did a little switcharoo, and now he’s drinking blended fruits and veggies.
-He had never had a green smoothie up until now, and he is really taking to them.
+He had never had a green smoothie up until now.
 He asks for them several times a day and enjoys drinking them.
 I know green smoothies won’t cure him, but they are making him feel a just little better, and right now, that is everything.

-This trip has been a difficult one, as we knew it would be, and I am reminded of how easy it could be to ignore yourself when you are caring for someone else.
-That is why, every morning when I wake up and make my smoothie and get on my yoga mat, I am deeply grateful for my lifestyle and the healthy practices that I take with me everywhere I go.
+This trip has been a difficult one, as we knew it would be, and I am reminded of how easy it is to ignore yourself when you are caring for someone else.
+That’s why, every morning when I wake up and make my smoothie and get on my yoga mat, I am deeply grateful for my lifestyle and the healthy practices I take with me everywhere I go.